mSvcBench/muBench/README.md

 s9-9576b784c-4npsj          2/2     Running   0          11m
 ```

-Test the correct execution of the application with
+### Test the Application
 ```zsh
 curl http://<MASTER_IP>:31113/s0
 ```
 where `MASTER_IP` is the IP address of the master node of the Kubernetes cluster.
-If you receive back a sequence of random letters, it means that your first µBench app is running :-).
+If you receive back a sequence of random letters, it means that your first µBench app is running successfully.

 Read the [manual](Docs/Manual.md) to create and monitor your benchmark apps.

-> **_NOTE:_**: edit Configs/K8sParameters.json if your Kubernetes dns-resolver service is different from `kube-dns`.
-For instance, for some clusters it is named `coredns`.
-Otherwise, nginx pod gets error status.
+> **_NOTE:_**: Edit `Configs/K8sParameters.json` if your Kubernetes DNS resolver service is different from `kube-dns`.
+For instance, for some clusters, it is named `coredns`.
+Otherwise, the nginx pod will get an error status.

 ## Cite Us
 The description of µBench and some use cases have been published in IEEE Transactions on Parallel and Distributed Systems.
-If you use the µBench please cite the following publication:
+If you use µBench, please cite the following publication:

->A. Detti, L. Funari and L. Petrucci, "μBench: An Open-Source Factory of Benchmark Microservice Applications," in IEEE Transactions on Parallel and Distributed Systems, vol. 34, no. 3, pp. 968-980, 1 March 2023, doi: 10.1109/TPDS.2023.3236447.
+> A. Detti, L. Funari, and L. Petrucci, "μBench: An Open-Source Factory of Benchmark Microservice Applications," in IEEE Transactions on Parallel and Distributed Systems, vol. 34, no. 3, pp. 968-980, 1 March 2023, doi: 10.1109/TPDS.2023.3236447.

-To reproduce the tests of the paper read [here](Docs/reproducibility.md)
+To reproduce the tests of the paper, read [here](Docs/reproducibility.md).

-##  Critical changes from previous versions
+## Critical Changes from Previous Versions
 > **ServiceMeshGenerator replaced by ServiceGraphGenerator**.
-In previous version of µBench we used the term *service mesh* to denote the dependency graph between microservices, whereas in the current version of the software we have replaced this term with *service graph* since today the term service mesh denotes tools such as Istio.
-Therefore, many jeyworks and file names are changed.
-Eg. `ServiceMeshGenerator` is now `ServiceGraphGenerator`, `ServiceMeshParameters.json` is now `ServiceGraphParameters.json`, etc.
+In the previous version of µBench, we used the term *service mesh* to denote the dependency graph between microservices.
+In the current version, we have replaced this term with *service graph* since today the term service mesh denotes tools such as Istio.
+Therefore, many keyworks and file names are changed.
+For example, `ServiceMeshGenerator` is now `ServiceGraphGenerator`, `ServiceMeshParameters.json` is now `ServiceGraphParameters.json`, etc.

 > **mean_bandwidth replaced by mean_response_size**.
-In previous version of µBench we used the JSON key `mean_bandwidth` to indicate the mean response size of `pi` and `loader` internal functions.
-Now the key has been changed in `mean_response_size`.
+In the previous version of µBench, we used the JSON key `mean_bandwidth` to indicate the mean response size of `pi` and `loader` internal functions.
+Now the key has been changed to `mean_response_size`.

-## Acknowledge
+## Acknowledgments
 This software is supported by:
-- Liquid_Edge project, funded by Italian Ministry of University and Research within the PRIN 2017 program.
+- Liquid_Edge project, funded by the Italian Ministry of University and Research within the PRIN 2017 program.
 - Italian PNRR Restart Program